raulgbrmf/json-challenge/README.md

 make test
 ```

-This version will run in debug mode on port 5000.

-To test it you can run a POST request on http://127.0.0.1:5000/post (or localhost:5000/post). ( You can use Postman to facilitate this operation.)
+To test it you can run a POST request on http://127.0.0.1:8000/post (or localhost:8000/post). ( You can use Postman to facilitate this operation.)
 If your body content is in the appropriate format it will return it on screen in a Json format.
 If not, it will display "Invalid Output."

-To retrieve data that was stored by a POST request you can use a GET request on http://127.0.0.1:5000/version_id/db_name/logic_id (or localhost:5000/version_id/db_name/logic_id)
+To retrieve data that was stored by a POST request you can use a GET request on http://127.0.0.1:8000/version_id/db_name/logic_id (or localhost:8000/version_id/db_name/logic_id)

-Finally, to change some information you can use a PUT request on http://127.0.0.1:5000/version_id/db_name/logic_id (or localhost:5000/version_id/db_name/logic_id) with a json content on the body of the request.
+Finally, to change some information you can use a PUT request on http://127.0.0.1:8000/version_id/db_name/logic_id (or localhost:8000/version_id/db_name/logic_id) with a json content on the body of the request.

 ### Heroku